Hamas: Terrorist designation

 The United States designated Hamas as a terrorist organisation in 1995, as did Canada in November 2002, and the United Kingdom in November 2021.
 In May 2021, the Organization of American States designated Hamas as a terrorist organisation.
 The European Union so designated Hamas's military wing in 2001 and, under US pressure, designated Hamas in 2003.
 Hamas challenged this decision, which was upheld by the European Court of Justice in July 2017.
 Japan and New Zealand have designated the military wing of Hamas as a terrorist organisation.
 The organisation is banned in Jordan.
+Citing previous infiltration attempts in 2018 and 2022, the Philippines declared Hamas as a terrorist organization in 2023.
 In late February 2024, New Zealand re-designated the entire Hamas organisation as a terror entity.
-In September 2024, Switzerland approved a draft law on to ban the group.
-In April 2025, Paraguay expanded its designation of Hamas as a terrorist organisation.
-In September 2025, Ecuador designated Hamas as a terrorist organization.
+In December 2024, Switzerland approved a bill to ban the group for five years.
+In April 2025, Paraguay expanded its designation of Hamas as a terrorist organisation to include its political wing.
+In September 2025, Ecuador designated Hamas as a terrorist organisation, as did Costa Rica on 8 April 2026, and Honduras and Trinidad and Tobago on 15 April.

 In April 2025, Hamas filed a legal case in Britain appealing its designation as a terrorist group.
 The filing argues that Hamas has never engaged in an armed operation outside of historic Palestine and is not a threat to Western nations.
 Hamas politician Mousa Abu Marzook submitted a written statement arguing, "Hamas is not a terrorist group.
 It is a Palestinian Islamic liberation and resistance movement whose goal is to liberate Palestine and confront the Zionist project."

 Hamas is not regarded as a terrorist organisation by Afghanistan, Algeria, Iran, Russia, Norway, (Note: "In 2006, Norway explicitly distanced itself from the EU proscription regime, claiming that it was causing problems for its role as a 'neutral facilitator.'")
 Turkey, China, Egypt, Syria, and Brazil.
-"Many other states, including Russia, China, Syria, Turkey and Iran consider the (armed) struggle waged by Hamas to be legitimate."
+Many other states, including Russia, China, Syria, Turkey and Iran, have regarded Hamas's (armed) struggle as legitimate.

 Tobias Buck, a Financial Times writer, wrote in 2012 that Hamas is "listed as a terrorist organisation by Israel, the US and the EU, but few dare to treat it that way", and that in the Arab and Muslim world it had lost its pariah status, as its emissaries are welcomed by Islamic governments.
 In the early 2010s, Hamas was considered a terrorist group by some governments and academics, while others regarded Hamas as a complex organisation with terrorism as only one component.